obonaventure/cnp3/book/network/network.rst

 .. sidebar:: Redirection attacks

  ICMP redirect messages are useful when several routers are attached to the same LAN as hosts.
 However, they should be used with care as they also create an important security risk.
 One of the most annoying attack in an IP network is called the `man in the middle attack`.
 Such an attack occurs if an attacker is able to receive, process, possibly modify and forward all the packets exchanged between a source and a destination.
 As the attacker receives all the packets it can easily collect passwords or credit card numbers or even inject fake information in an established TCP connection.
 ICMP redirects unfortunately enable an attacker to easily perform such an attack.
 In the figure above, consider host `H` that is attached to the same LAN as `A` and `R1`.
-If `H` sends to `A` an ICMP redirect for prefix `138.48.0.0/16`, `A` will forward to `H` all the packets that it wants to send to this prefix. `H` can then forward them to `R2`.
-To avoid these attacks, host should ignore ICMP redirect messages.
+If `H` sends to `A` an ICMP redirect for prefix `138.48.0.0/16`, `A` forwards to `H` all the packets that it wants to send to this prefix. `H` can then forward them to `R2`.
+To avoid these attacks, host should ignore the ICMP redirect messages that they receive.